rtm223/RTMSDF/README.md

 ## SVG Import Limitations
 * MSDF uses skia to help parse out SVG files.
 Currently Skia support is Windows only
 * There is a fallback parser for Mac / Linux that has not really been tested, and will likely produce worse results

-## Bitmap Import Limitations
-* Bitmap import will attept to detext if your source file is single channel or multichannel however
-  * However UE4 doesn't handle this well and some file types (e.g. psd) will always be rgba
-  * Change the compression settings to "Grayscale" for the texture to force a single channel SDF generation
-* Bitmaps have 2 RGBA modes
-  * Separate Channels - each channel will be trated as a separate SDF to give multiple SDFs in a single file
-  * Preserve RGB - will keep the source RGB channels and produce a sdf on the alpha channel (this does not work very well right now)